You strive to stay on budget, but certain family members are always pressuring you to spend more than you have. What are your options?

 Brad Klontz, a financial psychologist, says it’s natural to be uncomfortable when you spend time with people who have a lot more or a lot less money than you, or who simply who have different spending philosophies.
 The discomfort is heightened when the differences are within your own family, he says.

 “It all comes down to the animal instinct of wanting to stay with the herd,” Klontz says.
 “When you spend time with people who are out of your financial comfort zone, your brain gets the message that you don’t belong to the group, and a lot of psychological and social forces do their best to bring you back to that comfort zone.
-That’s why wealthy people go home to their middle-class families and pretend to poor.”
+That’s why wealthy people go home to their middle-class families and pretend to be poor.”

 It’s also why even the most frugal savers find themselves spending more than they mean to when they’re with their free-spending families.